INSIDE: Everything you need to know about where to buy chocolates in Japan. Updated 2024

 START HERE (BELOW).

-Disclosure: This article contains affiliate links.
-If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.
+Disclosure: This article, written by a human (me), without AI input, may contain affiliate links.
+If you make a purchase after clicking on one of these links, we may receive a small commission at NO COST to you.
+For our Disclosure and Disclaimer statements, and an explanation of our Advertising policy please click here.
 Main image: Bodo via Flickr CC BY-2.0

 Image credit: Karl Baron via Flickr CC BY 2.0